 11. You Are a Hero

-We feel that the best reason to adopt a pet instead of purchasing it from a pet store or breeder is that you are saving that pet’s life.
+We feel that the best reason to adopt a pet instead of purchasing them from a pet store or breeder is that you are saving that pet’s life.
 Adopting almost always saves you plenty of money, and you can usually take the pet home with you.
-You are also freeing up resources so that an animal in need can receive shelter, food, and treatment, that it might not otherwise receive.
+You are also freeing up resources so that an animal in need can receive shelter, food, and treatment that it might not otherwise receive.
 If you have ever taken a pet home that has spent some time in the shelter, they are especially grateful to you and shower you with tons of love and affection that only grows over time

 We hope you have enjoyed reading over our list, and it has helped answer your questions.
 If we have convinced you to avoid the pet store and breeders for your next pet, please share these 11 benefits of adopting your pet on Facebook and Twitter.

-SEE ALSO: 10 Benefits of Owning a Pet
+- 10 Benefits of Owning a Pet

 Featured Image Credit: Piqsels